 Description: Provide administrative, technical and marketing support for shuttles funded by the Pascale Sykes Foundation.
-These shuttles include the English Creek-Tilton Road Community Shuttle in Atlantic County, the Route 54/40 Community Shuttle in Atlantic County and the Pureland E-W Community Shuttle in Gloucester County.
+These shuttles include English Creek-Tilton Road Community Shuttle in Atlantic County, the Route 54/40 Community Shuttle in Atlantic County and the Pureland E-W Community Shuttle in Gloucester County.
+This assistance is above and beyond what is funded through the NJTPA grant program.

-- Provide Administrative, technical and marketing assistance to the Atlantic County Working Group regarding the implementation of the English Creek-Tilton Road Shuttle. - Provide Administrative, technical and marketing assistance to the Atlantic County Working Group regarding the implementation of the Route 54/40 Community Shuttle. - Provide technical and marketing assistance to the Gloucester County Working Group regarding the implementation of the Pureland E-W Shuttle.
+- Provide administrative, technical and marketing assistance for the implementation of the English Creek-Tilton Road Shuttle. - Provide Administrative, technical and marketing assistance to the Rt.
+54/40 Community Shuttle - ◆ Provide technical and marketing assistance to the Pureland East-West Community Shuttle